3-D Lashes, Jamberry & Other Ways to Lose Facebook Friends

 I got your friend request on Wednesday, and even though I barely remembered you from high school, I accepted.
 Approximately 19 seconds later, I got the notification that I had been added to your “Super Special Essentially Sensual Scented Thirty-One Thrive Jamberry Jamboree!”
 Facebook group.

-Yeah, me, along with 400 of your other
+Yeah, me, along with 400 of your other close friends.

 Here’s the thing —

 You seem nice, or rather you did nineteen seconds ago, so I’m going to cut right to the chase: I’m not buying any of the crap you’re peddling.
 The jewelry, the nails, the skincare, the candles, the LIFESTYLE.
 Now, before you get your $75 CAbi panties in a twist, let me explain: I’ve done my time.
 I’ve given my money.
 I used to be nice, too, and I used to say “yes” to the buying of all the stuff.
 But you know what happens after that?
 It.
 Never.
 Stops.
 I’m done.
 I don’t even buy from people I ACTUALLY KNOW and LOVE anymore, so get out of here with that.
 Listen, I get it!
 You want independence; a way to make your own money from home.
 I’m super happy that you’ve found a “sisterhood,” as you call it.
 Sounds like you’ve discovered an amazing cult, er…company you love.
 Really.
 Just leave me and my wallet out of it, please.